 Matteo Ricci Fellowship

 Matteo Ricci Fellowships are designed to attract into the IPED Program highly qualified applicants currently active in international relations.
-To be considered for a Ricci Fellowship, applicants must be employed and nominated by a United Nations Agency, a New York based Consulate, a Country Mission to the United Nations or an international non governmental organization.
+To be considered for a Ricci Fellowship, applicants must be employed and nominated by a United Nations Agency, a New York based Consulate, a Country Mission to the United Nations, American government agencies with international responsibilities or an international non governmental organization.
 Ricci Fellowships can cover from 50% to 100% of tuition costs and, unlike other financial aid recipients, Ricci Fellows may be part-time students.

 International Political Economy and Development Program

 The Ricci Fellowship honors the memory of the Reverend Matteo Ricci, SJ.
 Father Ricci was the first Jesuit to enter China in the 1600s.
 He became a great defender of Chinese culture and values and argued that Christianity and Confucianism were reconcilable.
 He was eventually appointed to the Emperor's court in Beijing and was able to introduce a number of Western innovations in mathematics and science into Chinese society.
 He remains a leading figure in cross-cultural understanding.